Baseball in France: From the origins to 1914: dreams full of head

-The first Spalding tour which passed in 1874 through England and Ireland was also to stop in Paris, but the match scheduled was canceled.
-The first baseball game played on French soil finally took place on March 8, 1889, on the occasion of the international exhibition, in the part of the Spalding World Tour, at the Parc Aérostatique de Paris in front of 1,500 spectators.
+The Spalding World Tour which passed through England and Ireland in 1874 was also to stop in Paris, but the match scheduled was canceled.
+The first baseball game played in France finally took place on March 8, 1889, as part of the Spalding World Tour, at the Parc Aérostatique de Paris, in front of 1,500 spectators.
 The game was between a selection of players from the National League and the Chicago White Stockings.
-Albert Spalding prioritized this game because he felt the Paris market held significant promise.
+Albert Spalding prioritized this game because he felt that the Paris market held significant promise for baseball.

-The Los Angeles Times devotes on May 17 1908 an article on the development of baseball in France.
-The Americans in Paris but also French players have been practicing since the last decade of the 19th century.
-In the wake of the match of March 8 1889, the main Parisian school clubs have set up thèque or baseball sections.
-According to ongoing research by Patrick Tugault, the Athletic Association of Lycée Janson-de-Sailly seems to be a pioneer (1890) before the École alsacienne, Lycée Saint-Louis and Lycée Hoche (1891).
-The Stade français (1893) then the Racing Club de France (1897) follow the movement as well as the Anglo-Saxon Parisian establishments : Anglo American AC (1897) and Anglo-Saxon School AC (1898), for example.
+The Los Angeles Times devoted a column in its May 17, 1908 issue to the development of baseball in France.
+Americans in Paris, but also French players, practiced baseball since the last decade of the 19th century; in the wake of the March 8, 1889 match, the main Parisian school clubs also set up thèque sections.
+Thèque is a traditional French bat-and-ball game dating back several hundred years, with many similarities to American baseball and the British rounders.
+According to ongoing research by Patrick Tugault, the Athletic Association of Lycée Janson-de-Sailly was the pioneer (1890), before the École alsacienne, Lycée Saint-Louis and Lycée Hoche (1891).
+The Stade français (1893) then the Racing Club de France (1897) followed the movement, as well as the Anglo-Saxon Parisian establishments : Anglo American AC (1897) and Anglo-Saxon School AC (1898).

 The industrialist Émile Dubonnet became a baseball fan in 1911.
-Enthusiastic about the future of the discipline in France, he helped in 1913 to finance the first national championship.
+Enthusiastic about the future of the sport in France, he helped in 1913 to finance the first national championship.
 The Parisian hen is based on the championship of the Paris Baseball Association, chaired by the American Frank B. Ellis, while a provincial group is formed.
-In Paris, the main clubs are Ranelagh BBC (Bagatelle), Spalding AC (Vésinet), Paris Team (American students from Paris), A.A.
+In Paris, the main clubs were Ranelagh BBC (Bagatelle), Spalding AC (Vésinet), Paris Team (American students from Paris), A.A.
 (Lycée Condorcet) and the Racing Club de France.
-In the provinces, we can cite Rugby Nantes, Olympique Seynois, Évreux AC, US Berry and AS Macon.
+In other provinces, there was also Rugby Nantes, Olympique Seynois, Évreux AC, US Berry and AS Macon.

-In 1914, the year opens with the passage to Nice then to Paris of the world tour of Chicago White Sox and the New York Giants.
-On February 13, Chicago won 10–9 in Nice after a good match.
-After several days of rain, the Paris match is finally held despite bad weather conditions.
+In 1914, the year opens with the passage to Nice then to Paris of the world tour of the Chicago White Sox and the New York Giants.
+After several days of rain, the Paris match was held despite bad weather conditions, with Chicago winning 10–9 in Nice on February 13.

-France acquired many fields and baseball began to attract crowds and as a result there were up to 3,000 spectators at a single championship match at Le Vésinet.
-Spalding, who also supports the young French league, is delighted by this development and declares that "the next country of baseball will be France".
+France acquired many fields, and baseball began to attract crowds; as a result there were up to 3,000 spectators at a single championship match at Le Vésinet.
+Spalding, who supported the young French league, was delighted by this development and declared that "The next baseball country will be France."
 The outbreak of World War I drastically ended these hopes.